devnyxie/devnyxie/README.md

-`devnyxie:~$ Hi there <3`
+`devnyxie:~$ Hi there!`

+Enthusiastic Software Developer with a passion for open-source.<br/>
-I'm Tim, a passionate Software Developer skilled in both Frontend and Backend development.
-I'm fluent in English, Greek, Russian, and Polish.
+Fluent in English, Greek, Russian, and Polish.

 <!--DISABLED_START_SECTION:waka-->
 <!--DISABLED_END_SECTION:waka-->